 The Transportation Alternatives Set-Aside Program includes federal highway and transit funds that are set-aside under the Surface Transportation Program (STP) for community-based “non-traditional” projects designed to strengthen the cultural, aesthetic, and environmental aspects of the nation’s intermodal transportation system.
 This funding category, which has historically funded many pedestrian and bicycle supportive projects such as streetscape improvements, trails, sidewalks, etc., was originally established by Congress in 1991 under the ISTEA transportation authorization legislation and was most recently affirmed as TA Set-Aside under the Infrastructure Investment and Jobs Act (IIJA).

 Projects eligible for the Transportation Alternatives Set-Aside (TA Set-Aside) Program must fall into one of the following seven categories.

 How to Maximize Your Chances of Success

 Applying for TA Set-Aside funding is time-consuming and involves multiple requirements, which means multiple ways to miss something and not receive funding.
 However, there are ways to ensure your application does not get disqualified for simple mistakes and has the maximum opportunity to be considered for its merits.
 Here are some things to pay special attention to and to take advantage of to improve your chances of receiving TA Set-Aside funding.

 Avoid Common Mistakes

-Don’t wait until the last minute!
+Do not wait until the last minute!

-The Transportation Alternatives Program (TAP) is funded through the Federal Highway Administration’s Federal Aid Program and is being administered by the New Jersey Department of Transportation (), in partnership with the South Jersey Transportation Planning Organization (SJTPO), Delaware Valley Regional Planning Commission ( ), and North Jersey Transportation Planning Authority ( ).
+The TA Set-Aside Program is funded through the Federal Highway Administration’s Federal Aid Program and is being administered by the NJDOT in partnership with SJTPO, the Delaware Valley Regional Planning Commission (DVRPC), and the North Jersey Transportation Planning Authority (NJTPA).